xiaohan2012/xiaohan2012.github.io/_posts/2015-09-25-parameter-estimation-in-fully-observed-MN.md

 - **Q**: Why this conclusion?
 - **Q**: Why precision matrix more meaningful than covariance matrix?
-  Because many seemingly unrelated factors can be correlated(even butterfly and hurricacne) thus there is the densely connected graph under the C matrix implication.
-Howver under Q matrix, we only consider conditional independence, thus a more sparsely connected graph.
+  Because many seemingly unrelated factors can be correlated(even butterfly and hurricane) thus there is the densely connected graph under the C matrix implication.
+However under Q matrix, we only consider conditional independence, thus a more sparsely connected graph.
 Easiler to interpret and compute.

 For example, some contrast between covariance matrix and precision matrix: